SomeoneElseOSM/SomeoneElse-map/about.md

 ## If I use these map tiles, what will people know about me?

-[I](https://www.openstreetmap.org/user/SomeoneElse) am the only person that I've set up to have access to this server (tiles loaded from other survers are accessed by other people, of course).
+[I](https://www.openstreetmap.org/user/SomeoneElse) am the only person that I've set up to have access to this server (tiles loaded from other servers are accessed by other people, of course).
 If you request tiles then the normal Linux logs will record the fact (Apache's "access" log stores which IP address asked for a tile when, and the "syslog" stores details about new tiles being rendered).
 The logs store data for about a week and then wrap around.
 I can't comment on who might be watching traffic between you and the server (in Finland).
 If you're particularly worried about people NOT knowing that you're requesting certain map tiles I recommend that you set up your own server and serve tiles from there instead.